Philanthropy & Tikkun Olam

 That is not a touching local side project.
 It is an institution.

 Once you see that, the profile changes.
-Schwartz matters not simply because she believed horses could help people.
-She matters because she helped create a place durable enough to keep testing, refining, and scaling that belief over decades.
+Schwartz matters because she believed horses could help people and because she helped create a place durable enough to keep testing, refining, and scaling that belief over decades.

 Equest grew because the idea outlasted the founders' original scale